machal/cssmine-content/flexbox-reference.md

 #### Note: Baseline Alignment

 Notice the alignment at the `baseline` of the first line.
-An item with the greatest size between the baseline and the upper edge (the highest one) will be pinned to the upper edge of the flex container.
+The item with the greatest size between the baseline and the upper edge (the highest one) will be pinned to the upper edge of the flex container.
 You can see it in the previous image or at <http://cdpn.io/e/QwobXz>.